SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

  ![Choose Add](./images/setup2.png)

-6. The SAP Business Technology Platform generates an integration token so the SAP S/4HANA Cloud system administrator can configure integration with the SAP Cloud Platform from your SAP S/4HANA Cloud system.  sClick on *Get Token*
+6. The SAP Business Technology Platform generates an integration token so the SAP S/4HANA Cloud system administrator can configure integration with the SAP Cloud Platform from your SAP S/4HANA Cloud system.
+Select the communication scenario groups from the drop down.
+Click on *get Token*.

  ![Get Token](./images/setup3.2.png)